Jumio/mobile-sdk-ios/docs/integration_guide.md

 func jumio(controller: Jumio.Controller, logicalError: Jumio.LogicalError)
 ```

+To support compliance with various biometric data protection laws in the United States, the parameter `policyUrl` will provide a valid URL that will redirect the user to Jumio’s consent details when the user is located in the United States at the time of the transaction.
+If no consent is required, the parameter `policyUrl` will be `null`.
-If a user’s consent is required, the parameter `policyUrl` will provide a valid URL that will redirect the user to Jumio’s consent details.
-User can open and continue to this link if they choose to do so.
-If the user consents to the Jumio policy, [`controllerHandling?.userConsented()`][userConsented] is required to be called internally before any credential can be initialized and the user journey can continue.
-If no consent is required, the parameter `policyUrl` will be null.
+The user can open and continue to this link if they choose to do so.
+If the user consents to Jumio’s collection, [`controllerHandling?.userConsented()`][userConsented] is required to be called internally before any credential can be initialized and the user journey can continue.
+If the user does not provide consent or if [`controllerHandling?.userConsented()`][userConsented] is not called, the user journey will end.

+___Please note that biometric data protection laws and other laws governing consent can change over time and therefore you must include user consent handling as described above, even if a record of the user’s consent is not required for your current use case.___

-⚠️&nbsp;&nbsp;__Note:__ Please be aware that in cases where `policyUrl` is not null, the user is __legally required__ to __actually consent__ to Jumio's policy.
+⚠️&nbsp;&nbsp;__Note:__ Please also be aware that in cases where `policyUrl` is not `null`, the user is required to consent to Jumio's collection of personal information, including biometric data.
 Do not accept automatically without showing the user any terms.

 ### Credential Handling
 [`Jumio.Credential`][jumioCredential] will contain all necessary information about the scanning process.
 For ID verification you will receive an [`IDCredential`][jumioIDCredential], for Identity Verification a [`FaceCredential`][jumioFaceCredential], and so on.
 Initialize the credential and check if it is already preconfigured.
 If this is the case, the parameter [`isConfigured`][isConfigured] will be `true` and the credential can be started right away.